mfcandan/React-Redux-FirebaseApp/README.md

-# React, Firebase Project Management App
+# React, Redux, Firebase Project Management App
-This is react + firebase project blog app
+This is react + redux + firebase project blog app

 In the project directory, you can run: